crappistmartin/crappistmartin.github.io/source/canada-water/index.markdown

 [{% imgcap http://i3.wharf.co.uk/incoming/article9095859.ece/ALTERNATES/s615/Decathlon.jpg Representatives from Sellar stand beside Notting Hill's Kate Davies and Cllr Williams on demolished Decathlon site %}](http://www.wharf.co.uk/news/local-news/demolition-work-decathlon-warehouse-canada-9095856)

 ## Canada Water Sites F & G - Harmsworth Quays
 Sites F & G comprising the former Daily Mail printworks and the Surrey Quays shopping centre site, have not yet been granted planning consent.
-This scheme is currently in the early stages of consultation and the process is being managed by 'consultation experts - __Soundings__' (the company which undertook the consultation for the Heygate masterplan on behalf of Lend Lease).
+This monumentous scheme comprising approx 7 million sqft of development across 46 acres, is currently in the early stages of consultation and the process is being managed by 'consultation experts - __Soundings__' (the company which undertook the consultation for the Heygate masterplan on behalf of Lend Lease).
 The owner and developer of the site C scheme is [__British Land__](https://en.wikipedia.org/wiki/British_Land) - one of the UK's largest developers, formerly run by British property magnate Sir John Ritblatt (father of Delancey's Jamie Ritblatt).

 {% imgcap /images/CanadaWaterSiteC.png Canada Water Sites F & G footprint (hatched green and orange) %}